 I start the engine of the Kawasaki, surprised that I don’t feel shocked about the accident, nor am I racked with worry for Sean.
 I’m getting used to the Moran weekends, or as I quietly call them, the moron weekends.
 I know the drinking will continue long into the night, and what just happened may be the least dramatic event.

-I race to catch up with the van, remembering bonfires we jumped over on barely derivable motorbikes in the Moran’s piece of wasteland at the back of their private caravan site; and the junker cars that we had demolition derbies in, and the traffic-cone karaokes on top of the caravans at 3 a.m.; the cow tipping in the next field—that had a mental-case of a bull in it; and robbing a farmer’s wife’s clothes from her line, putting them on and seeing if we could get cars to stop for us; and the rope swings, one of which we hung from a tree by the caravan-park gate so we could fly out over the road, risking getting hit by anything taller then a Renault Clio—which was never really a risk if you had half-decent hearing.
+Followed by Finn alone, Ross now the hero of the day, we race to catch up with the van, remembering bonfires me and Sean jumped over on barely derivable motorbikes in the Moran’s piece of wasteland at the back of their private caravan site; and the junker cars that we had demolition derbies against Árón and his mates; the traffic-cone karaokes on top of the caravans at 3 A.M.; the cow tipping in the next field—that had a mental-case of a bull in it; robbing a farmer’s wife’s clothes from her line, putting them on and seeing if we could get cars to stop for us; and the rope swings, one of which we hung from a tree by the caravan-park gate so we could fly out over the road, risking getting hit by anything taller then a Renault Clio—which was never really a risk if you had half-decent hearing.

 He has tears in his eyes but tries to smile.